 Below you can see how the test was performed.

 Looking at the result, you can see how even the heating of the toast was.
 There was a slight cool spot on the bottom though.
 Given the weight of this pan, I would say the shade of the toast is pretty indicative of how fast copper pan heats up.

 Now, we will compare this same test on Mauviel’s Modern Frying Pan, the M250C.
 As you can see, the result is slightly more even and darker.
 The darker shade of toast can be easily be explained due to the weight(1848 g).
 In general for a result as close as this, a heavier pan is better.
 The reason being is that you have more heat stored into the pan.
 Having more energy means there is less of a chance of food steaming when you accidentally over crowd the pan during initial searing.

 The heat distribution might be due to chance, I really don’t know but it looks like Mauviel win this round.
 The toast shade is beautiful though isn’t it?

 There is a lot of thought and ingenuity that went into designing Falk Copper Cookware.
 However, I would say that the major downfall for this frying pan is simply due to the shape.
 To me, it does not fit what a traditional frying pan is like.
 It would be perfect if the sidewall was a little bit more slanted and shorter.

-Both Mauviel and Falk has its strength and weakness, what you choose should really dependent on your preference.
+Both Mauviel and Falk has its strength and weakness, what you choose should really be dependent on your preferences.
 In the Toast Test, both performed beautifully with a slight edge given to Mauviel.
-But like I said before, a heavier, thicker pan should be more important.

 I hope you like this Falk Copper Frying Pan Review, If you would like to see more, please visit our Pots and Pans Review page.